 Terrence (Terry) Tiedt: Oh, yeah.

 Mike Fuss: Now, that's gone.
 That's the sad part.
 I like it when they do this, like Terry said, just use the structure that's here.
-Don't rip them down and build some--the buildings, to me, that they're building, especially apartments, they're ugly.
-Their colors are terrible.
-And they don't even look right.
+Don't rip them down and build some—the buildings, to me, that they're building, especially apartments, are ugly.
+Their colors are terrible, and they don't even look right.
 But this, this is the way it should be.
-This--just leave it alone.
+This—just leave it alone.

 Terrence (Terry) Tiedt: I agree.